cooper/ferret/doc/Operators.md

     ?

-Indicates that a value may not be present, ignoring the entire current instruction in such a case.
+Indicates that a value may not be present and ignores the entire current instruction in such a case.

+This operator is especially useful when the presence of a value is unknown, but the use of `if` would be repetitive.

 Tokenized as `OP_MAYBE`.

+    if $x:
+        doSomethingWith($x)

+    # is better written
+    doSomethingWith($x?)

+Frequent use case involving named handlers

     # if there is nothing at $handlers[$command], nothing happens.
     # if there is, it is called.